 That shouldn’t be a problem; you can always manually allow WhatsApp for such tasks and turn them off after you are done.
 This way, it will not access anything in the background without your permission.

 You can turn off the permission to contact as well, but Facebook doesn’t like it.
 The social media company wants to know who your friends are and who are their friends.
 It loves to keep track of everyone you are connected with, directly or indirectly.

-If you turn off the option, Facebook will strip your ability to see the names of your WhatsApp contacts, though, it can still show the names of WhatsApp user, since every WhatsApp user sets a name, usually their own, at the time of installing the App.
+If you turn off the option, Facebook will strip your ability to see the names of your WhatsApp contacts, though, it can still show the names of WhatsApp users, since every WhatsApp user sets a name, usually their own, at the time of installing the App.